visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 The no-results state can show "Did you mean" links from `VFWP_Intranet_Search_Suggestions::did_you_mean()`.

-Candidates are derived from bounded indexed titles, ACF keywords, configured exact phrases, and term/phrase edit-distance checks.
-Suggestions are only added if they lead to actual indexed results.
+Term candidates come from the precomputed spelling dictionary; phrase candidates also use bounded indexed titles, ACF keywords, and configured exact phrases.
+Deletion-key lookup finds likely insertions, omissions, and transpositions before edit-distance scoring.
+Title terms rank above keyword-only terms, frequency breaks ties, and suggestions are only added if they lead to actual indexed results under the active filters.

+Schema version 17 introduces the spelling tables.
+A full rebuild or changed-content reindex is required after deployment to populate the dictionary for all existing indexed content.
+Normal post saves then maintain it automatically.

 ## Search Analytics